Portland extends housing emergency for three more years

-PORTLAND — The Portland City Council voted unanimously to extend the citywide housing state of emergency for three more years.
+PORTLAND, Ore.
+(AP) — The City Council in Portland, Oregon, has voted unanimously to extend the citywide housing state of emergency for three more years.

 KOIN-TV reports the housing state of emergency declaration extended Wednesday gives the city flexibility when it comes to zoning.
 Portland’s zoning code does not allow mass shelters on industrial property, but with the extension the city says it can bypass those zoning laws to build shelters.

-The decision comes as the city tries to figure out a solution to its housing crisis.
+The decision comes as the city tries to figure out a more permanent solution to its housing crisis.

 Commissioner Mingus Mapps noted that the extension indicates deeper issues.